sama-alzahrani/Object-Recognition-Using-OpenCV/README.md

 ---

-### 5. Add the Input Images
+### 5. Add Input Images

-Place the images you want to process inside the `images` directory.
+Place the images you want to analyze inside the `images` folder.

 ---

-### 6. Execute the Program
+### 6. Run the Project

-Run the following command to start the object detection process.
+Execute the following command.

 ```bash
 python object_recognition.py